Architecture

 Queensland DET and other state education departments require specific permission for student data to be processed by external platforms.
 For a cloud AI tool, every student interaction is technically a data transmission to an external processor.
 Schools must obtain and manage consent, assess vendor compliance, and monitor usage.
 For an on-premise tool, there is no external transmission — and therefore no consent barrier, no vendor assessment, and no monitoring overhead.
 The procurement conversation is structurally simpler.

-How IndiLearn deploys on the school's Mac mini
+How IndiLearn deploys on the school's on-site server

-IndiLearn's on-site deployment uses Ollama as the local inference server.
-Ollama exposes an OpenAI-compatible API at the local network address, meaning IndiLearn's application code communicates with the local model in exactly the same way it would communicate with a cloud API.
+IndiLearn's on-site deployment uses an on-site inference server. our on-site inference layer exposes a standard API at the local network address, meaning IndiLearn's application code communicates with the on-site AI model in exactly the same way it would communicate with a cloud API.
 The privacy guarantee is architectural, not application-level — no code change is required to move from cloud to on-premise.

 The CoachingProvider abstraction in IndiLearn's codebase ensures this.
 The application never sees whether inference is running locally or in the cloud — it calls the provider interface and receives a response.
-The school's Mac mini configuration swaps one implementation for another without the teacher, student, or application being aware of the change.
+The school's on-site server configuration swaps one implementation for another without the teacher, student, or application being aware of the change.

 What this means for a principal